 Not just that, but platforms such as Facebook and Amazon have also maintained their growth over the years.
 Understanding Google’s search trends can open doors of possibility for marketers to improve their CTRs and conversion rates.

-- Google has been visited 62.19 billion times this year.
+- Google is visited 89.3 billion times a month.

-- 63 percent of Google’s US organic search traffic originated from mobile devices.
+- 63% of Google’s US organic search traffic originates from mobile devices.

-- Facebook was the most searched keyword on Google.
+- “Wordle” was the most searched keyword on Google in 2022.

-- 84 percent of respondents use Google 3+ times a day or more often.
+- 84% of respondents use Google three times a day or more.

-- 46 percent of product searches begin on Google.
+- 46% of product searches begin on Google.

-- Organic search produced 23 percent of all site visits.
+- Organic search produces 23% of all site visits.

 Want to Learn More?

 - Customer Retention: 10 Tips To Keep Your Customers Coming Back